jameskirsop/macOSLocalAdminPasswordManagement/README.md

 8. Copy the contents of `webservice/private.pem` in to a Password Management tool of your choice for safe keeping.

 ## The Web Service
 We've written this using the bottle framework, which we find the easiest tool to quickly develop a microservice in.
-Inside `/webservice` you'll find a requirements.txt which you can use to setup a Python virtualenv. `wsgi.py` expects your `venv` directory be in the same directory.
+Inside `/webservice` you'll find a requirements.txt which you can use to setup a Python3 virtualenv. `wsgi.py` expects your `venv` directory be in the same directory.
 Copy the contents of `/webservice` to the path your web server is configured to serve from.
+Additionally, `wsgi.py` is written to look for a python3.7 `site-packages` folder, so if you're deploying to a different python version, you will want to modify the environment path set in that file.

 Here's some sample Apache Configuration that should get you going.
 Note: we typically create a user account on our web server for each microservice.
-In this example the account name is `macospassword`.
+In this example the account name is `macospassword` and we also have `chmod +x /home/macospassword` so that Apache can search the path.
 ```
 <VirtualHost>
     ServerName macospassword.internal.domain.com